divyanshshekhar/MagicRenamer/README.md

 The tool is planned to be upgraded to support more modifications such as at the end or middle of filename and also replace patterns of characters.

+Detailed Explanation-
+Suppose you have some files with certain names (say file1, file2, etc.) and you want to add "my_" at the start of name of all files, you can do it in seconds using this tool.
+Also if you have many files which have names like my_file1, my_file2, etc., you can use it to remove "my_" from names of all files at once.

 Prerequisites-
 1> Any version (Java 2 or later) of JDK or JRE must be installed.
 2> Supports all operating system that have JDK or JRE installed.